ahmed-AEK/Simple_Dynamic_Simulator/README.md

 ### build instructions

-have cmake, ninja, python and vcpkg installed and VCPKG_ROOT ENV var setup correctly.
+have python installed. on linux you also need cmake, ninja and vcpkg and VCPKG_ROOT environment variable setup correctly. x64 Native Tools Command Prompt for VS sets them up on windows.

 you need to run `python AssetsPacker/packer.py` to create the `AssetsManager` project, then: